Cervical Cancer: Symptoms, Treatment and Prevention

-Cervical cancer affects 10,000 American women — and kills 4,000 — each year, according to the Mayo Clinic.
-This type of cancer arises in the cervix, the area where the uterus meets the vagina, and it is typically diagnosed in women over thirty.
+Cervical cancer affects 12,000 American women — and kills 4,000 — each year, according to the American Cancer Society.
+This type of cancer arises in the cervix, the area where the uterus meets the vagina, and it is typically diagnosed in women over 30.

 Unfortunately, most women with cervical cancer are symptomless until the cancer has advanced.
 At that point, women may experience bleeding after sex; it may even occur after menopause or at unusual points in the menstrual cycle.
 Excessive vaginal discharge may also occur.

 "We would like to pick cervical cancer up before it's actually cancer," said Dr. Mitchell Maiman, the chairman of obstetrics and gynecology at Staten Island University Hospital in New York.
 "When it's not picked up, and the patient comes in with symptoms, then it can be much more serious and invasive."